Michael Baker (epidemiologist): Honours and awards

 In 2013, Baker was awarded the HRC Liley Medal for his contribution to the health and medical sciences.
 He was a joint recipient of the Shorland Medal in 2019 for his work with the SHIVERS team of influenza researchers.

 In the 2021 New Year Honours, Baker was appointed a Member of the New Zealand Order of Merit, for services to public health science.

 Baker received the 2020 Prime Minister's Science Communication Prize, recognising his 2000+ interviews on COVID-19 since January 2020.
 He was awarded the 2021 Cranwell Medal for science communication by the New Zealand Association of Scientists.
 In 2022, he was awarded the Callaghan Medal by the Royal Society Te Apārangi for "science-informed commentary on the Covid-19 pandemic and other major public health issues in Aotearoa New Zealand".
+In 2026, Baker was elected a Fellow of the Royal Society Te Apārangi.

 Personal life

 Baker lives in Brooklyn, Wellington, with his family.

 The Big House

 Baker owns The Big House, a notable 21 room property constructed in the 1870s in Parnell, Auckland.
 In 1981, Baker, a then–medical student living in the attic, purchased the run–down house to prevent its likely demolition upon the Mercep family trust's decision for its sale.
 Later, Baker established a unique living arrangement, creating a house constitution that employs consensus decision–making and regular house meetings.

 The Big House was built in the mid–1870s for now–dissolved Melmerly Collegiate School for girls.
 Former notable students include Princess Te Puea Hērangi and aviator Jean Batten.
-The house has been subject to media coverage due to associated residents and notable events such as a balcony collapse in 2005.
+Since Baker's acquisition of the property, the house has been subject to media coverage due to notable residents and events such as a balcony collapse in 2005.